Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 [Flashforward] Minia: cut him some slack.
 He didn't grow up in this world like you and I

-Airiona calls Max to the cave again to show him more items or information that he discovered
+Spike calls Max to the cave again to show him more items or information that he discovered

-During the tournament Max and Airiona learn that the tournament is influenced by quantum mechanics rather than gems
+During the tournament Max and Spike learn that the tournament is influenced by quantum mechanics rather than gems

-Afterwards Airiona can no loger restrain his self and releases the information to the public
+Afterwards Spike can no longer restrain his self and releases the information to the public

 The cyvolters have revealed their selves and has been causing trouble with the new tech that Max created